ElevationAscent: 69' 21 m

 Starting from the parking lot, you'll cross a solid stone bottom creek that is either dry or only a few inches deep and then immediately transition up a dirt bank straight ahead.
 The bank can be slippery so it's good to get some speed going up it.

 Stay right to complete this trail counterclockwise and immediately climb a short section of several one-foot rock ledges up a hill.
 Once you're past this section and at the top of the hill, the hardest climbing, which isn't much, is over.
 Continue on the trail and for the most part stay right when the trail forks.

-for the turnoff into the trees that will end up at another field then take you by a retention pond that you'll cross over the paved spillway.
+The trail will be mostly flat and will enter a walking trail around play fields.
+Refer to the map or the MTB Project mobile app for the turnoff into the trees that will end up at another field then take you by a retention pond that you'll cross over the paved spillway.

 The trail will descend through trees to the bottom of the hill at the back of the park.
 Beware not to overcook the back area and end up in Onion Creek.
 The trail will hug the shore and pass an abandoned diving platform (no swimming) and a dam past that.
 Prior to the dam, the trail will drop and become muddy if there was a recent rain.